View John Haran's Obituary on lowellsun.com and share memories

 of Westford; 84

-WESTFORD - John T. Haran, Jr. a resident of Westford and husband of Rosie (Daly) Haran passed away on Saturday, March 14, 2020 at the Lowell General Hospital.
+WESTFORD - John T. Haran, Jr. a resident of Westford and beloved soulmate of Rosie (Daly) O'Neill passed away on Saturday, March 14, 2020 at the Lowell General Hospital.
 He was 84.

-He grew up in Lowell and was a graduate of the former Keith Academy.
+He grew up in Westford and was a graduate of the former Keith Academy.

 Prior to his retirement John was employed at Hicks Construction, where he did landscaping and preparation of homes ready for sale.
 He was also a member of the Chelmsford Lodge of Elks #2310.